Middle East War in Bible Prophecy

 I will gather all the nations to Jerusalem to fight against it; the city will be captured, the houses ransacked, and the women raped.
 Half of the city will go into exile, but the rest of the people will not be taken from the city.
 Then the Lord will go out and fight against those nations, as he fights on a day of battle(Zechariah 14:2)

-The Aggression against Israel
+Arab aggression against Israel

 The political bias of the western nations sharpens into aggression when we turn to the Middle East.
 Much of the conflict between Israel and the Arab-Islamic nations is over Israel’s very existence: